How to Remove and Replace Vinyl Flooring

 Need Help With Your Flooring Needs?

 Although installing vinyl flooring is fairly easy for beginners, there’s a lot of room for error.
-Not to mention, removing vinyl flooring on your own External link opens in new tab or windowmay be dangerous.
+Not to mention, removing vinyl flooring on your own may be dangerous.
 That’s why we recommend consulting with flooring professionals.
-Our team at Atlanta Floor One specializes in delivering stellar External link opens in new tab or windowflooring installation.
+Our team at Atlanta Floor One specializes in delivering stellar flooring installation.